Skip to main content

 2. In the 'ZOOM' screen type, set Fallback allowed to False.

-This will ensure that all details assigned to detail group 'B' are hidden if you access the 'ARTICLE' screen via a lookup.
+This will ensure that all details assigned to screen area 'B' are hidden if you access the 'ARTICLE' screen via a lookup.

 Available screen components